Consensys/mythril/.github/ISSUE_TEMPLATE/bug-report.md

 4. See error

-If there is a Solidity source code, a truffle project, or bytecode that is involved, please provide that or links to it.
+If there is a Solidity source code or a bytecode that is involved, please provide that or links to it.

 -->